This homemade Mexican chorizo recipe is easy to make for spicy chorizo sausage with lots of bold chili flavor, great for pork or beef chorizo.

 The Seasonings.
 Add all of the seasonings and vinegar.

 Boom!
 Done!
-Spicy Mexican chorizo is ready to go!
+Your spicy Mexican sausage is ready to go!
 At this point you can package and freeze it, or you can cook it up and get to making all sorts of wonderful spicy recipes.
 What are you making?

 How to Cook Chorizo

 Heat 1 tablespoon vegetable oil in a large skillet over medium heat.
-Add chorizo and cook, breaking apart with a wooden spoon, for 8-10 minutes or until cooked through.
+Add the sausage and cook, breaking apart with a wooden spoon, for 8-10 minutes or until cooked through.

 Garnish and serve.
 Perfect for making chorizo tacos, burritos, Mexican tortas, adding to soups, stews, stuffed peppers, just about any of your favorite spicy foods.